astronomer/astro-blog/posts/7-common-errors-to-check-when-debugging-airflow-dag.md

 ## 7. Tasks are slow to schedule and/or have stopped being scheduled altogether

-If your tasks are slower than usual to get scheduled, you'll want to check how often you've set your scheduler to restart.
-Airflow has an unfortunately well-known problem by which the scheduler's performance degrades over time and requires a quick restart to ensure optimal performance.
+If your tasks are slower than usual to get scheduled, you'll want to check how often you've set your Scheduler to restart.
+Airflow 1.10 has an unfortunately well-known problem by which the Scheduler's performance degrades over time and requires a quick restart to ensure optimal performance.

+### Set automatic Scheduler restarts.

-The frequency of restarts is defined in your airflow.cfg as `"run_duration"`.
+The frequency of restarts is defined in your `airflow.cfg` file as `run_duration`.
 A `run_duration` of -1 indicates that you never want your Scheduler to restart, whereas a `run_duration` of 3600 will restart your scheduler every hour.
-Check out [this forum post](https://forum.astronomer.io/t/how-can-i-schedule-automatic-scheduler-restarts/61) for more info.
-We generally restart our own schedulers about once a day, but the frequency at which you might is very much dependent on your particular use case.
+Check out [this forum post](https://forum.astronomer.io/t/how-can-i-schedule-automatic-scheduler-restarts/61) for more information.
+We generally recommend restarting your Scheduler once every 24 hours, but optimal frequency largely depends on your use case.

-If you're using Astronomer, you can restart your scheduler by either:
+If you're running Airflow on Astronomer, you can restart your scheduler by either:

 - Inserting `AIRFLOW__SCHEDULER__RUN_DURATION={num_seconds_between_restarts}` as an Environment Variable to set a recurring restart.
 - Running `astro deploy` via the Astronomer CLI to restart all Airflow components.
 If you're running the Celery Executor, the [Worker Termination Grace Period](https://forum.astronomer.io/t/what-is-the-worker-termination-grace-period-on-astronomers-ui/141) can minimize task disruption.

 > **Note:** Scheduler performance was a critical part of the [Airflow 2.0 release](https://www.astronomer.io/blog/introducing-airflow-2-0) and has seen significant improvements since December of 2020.
 For more information, read [The Airflow 2.0 Scheduler](https://www.astronomer.io/blog/airflow-2-scheduler).

 ## Was this helpful?

-This list is based on our experience helping Astronomer customers with core Airflow issues, but we want to hear from you.
+This list was curated by our team and based on our experience helping Astronomer customers, but we want to hear from you.
 Don't hesitate to reach out to us at humans@astronomer.io if we missed something that you think would be valuable to include.

-If you have follow up questions or are looking for Airflow support from our team, [reach out to us](https://www.astronomer.io/contact/?from=/).
+If you have follow up questions or are looking for Airflow support from our team, [reach out to us](https://www.astronomer.io/contact/).

 <!-- markdownlint-disable-file -->